yiisoft/rbac-db/README.md

 $schemaManager->ensureNoTables(); // Note: All existing data will be erased.
 ```

-In case of updating `rbac-db` package - when using migrations, you only need to run migrate command; otherwise - you
-need to find out and apply the changes manually.

 ### Using storages

 The storages are not intended to be used directly.
 Instead, use them with `Manager` from